AJQuattropani/aurora-symcalc/README.md

 # Aurora Scientific Calculator

-In-Dev Project for performing conventional and abstract calculations on input functions such as direct evaluation, graphing, symbolic differentiation, root-finding, and integration.
+In-Dev Project for performing conventional and abstract calculations on input functions such as direct evaluation, graphing, symbolic differentiation, root-finding, integration, and more via a command-line interface.
-For when Desmos just isn't cutting it!

 ## How To Build:
 1. Make a new directory and cd into new directory.